SebTalbot/comfy_guration/README.md

 > [!CAUTION]
-> DO NOT USE ANYTHING IN THE /installer.
->
-> It will break your workspace.
-Feel free to read and copy the configs you find interesting.
+> This repo is public to inspire and display some ideas.
+Using it as is will break your workspace!

 Laptop Display
 ----